ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 On the other hand, when the commit graph is a large interleaving of commits and merge commits, it can be difficult to perform a binary search.
 This does not mean it is impossible to perform a binary search on a non-linear history, but the cognitive load on the developer is increased.

-It also allows for easier code review.
-Since each commit cleanly applies atop the previous, there is no extra noise generated by merge commits.
-It is simply a set of patches to apply to the main branch.

 Finally, one of the primary reason we used a linear git history was for external tooling.
-We used an action called release-please for automated changelog generation.
+As discussed earlier, we used an action called release-please for automated changelog generation.
 This tool recommended a linear history to ease parsing of the commit graph[^release-please-linear].

 The workflow for a linear git history is rather simple.
-When a commit is ready to be merged with the main branch, you ```git rebase origin/main```, changes the base of the branch to be the current *HEAD* of the main branch.
+When a commit is ready to be merged with the main branch, you run ```git rebase origin/main``` which changes the base of the branch to be the current `HEAD` of the main branch.
 This might introduce merge conflicts, which you resolve as normal.
 Once the conflicts have been resolved, and the PR has been approved, it can be merged with ```git merge --ff-only```.

 Having a linear git history is one way to manage a project which comes with its set of benefits.
 However, having a non-linear history has its own set of benefits.
-Chiefly, some metadata is lost when a branch is rebased, since the commit the branch was initially based on has changed.
+Chiefly, some metadata is lost when a branch is rebased, since the commit that the branch was initially based on has changed.
-In addition to this, a non-linear history can make the history of long-lived feature branches more clear, however, since we used trunk-based development this was not a concern for us.
+In addition to this, a non-linear history can make the history of long-lived feature branches more clear.
+However, since we used trunk-based development this was not a concern for us.

 ## Teamwork
 ![Final state of kanban board](images/kanban.png)

-The Kanban board of our project immediately before finishing the project had 4 outstanding issues open.
+The Kanban board of our project immediately before finishing the project had 4 issues open.
-The one issue, which was in progress, was a meta issue for writing the report.
+The one issue, which was in the _In Progress_ tab, was a meta issue for writing the report.

-The other 3 issues which were still in the todo section were extra features and maintenance tasks which we discussed adding in order to improve the maintainability of the project.
+The other 3 issues which were still in the _Todo_ section were extra features and maintenance tasks which we discussed adding in order to improve the maintainability of the project.
 We didn't handle these additional todos, as the scope of the project did not require that these changes were present.
 However, if we were to continue working on the project, these would be high on our list of priorities, as they would greatly improve the maintainability of the project.

-The groups work flow is as follows:
+The groups workflow, when we received the tasks for the week was as follows:

-1. We received the weeks tasks, and discussed them
+1. We received the weeks tasks, and discuss them
 1. We created issues and user stories for them
     - These issues also included acceptance criteria and test criteria
 1. The issues were assigned to the person willing to work on them
     - If we hadn't finished a task from last week, these were prioritized above new tasks
-1. A pull request for an implementation of the task is created, and the issue is automatically move to the "Review" tab of the KanBan board
+1. A pull request for an implementation of the task is created, and the issue is automatically moved to the "Review" tab of the Kanban board
 1. The PR is reviewed
     - If it is approved, it was merged to main, and the associated issue was closed
-    - If further iterations were required, the associated issue was moved back to the "In Progress" tab of the KanBan board
+    - If further iterations were required, the associated issue was moved back to the _In Progress_ tab of the Kanban board

 ![Flowchart of a task from when it is released till it is merged to main](diagrams/images/flowchat.png){ width=80% }

 ### Trunk-based Development
 During the development of this project, we were encouraged to use trunk-based development.
 Trunk-based development is a source-control strategy centered on frequent integration of small batches of work into the main branch (trunk), rather than long-lived feature branches, as is common in many other popular workflows, e.g., GitFlow.
 Throughout the development process, we didn’t completely avoid long-lived branches.
 Many times, it proved impractical to adhere to the “merge every day” mantra, which was (admittedly) partly due to our inexperience with the workflow.
 Being able to merge every day depends on the assumption that the given task can be completed and reviewed within that timeframe.
-However, estimating the time needed to complete tasks was not always straightforward, especially for larger tasks that don’t naturally split into logically independent subtasks.
+However, estimating the time needed to complete tasks was not always straightforward, especially for larger tasks that didn't naturally split into logically independent subtasks.
 An example of such a task is the large rewrite required to migrate from raw SQLite to EF Core.
 Merging at any point between starting and finishing this task would result in a broken main branch.
 Of course, this is an extreme example, and often it would also be due to interpersonal dynamics within the team.
-Waiting for code review, from team members with their own daily lives, schedules, and responsibilities, also sometimes resulted in longer branch lifespans.
+Such as, waiting for code review, from team members with their own daily lives, schedules, and responsibilities.

-In short, we opted to let the branches live a bit longer rather than merge unfinished or unreviewed code, as we value high-quality code over minimizing branch staleness.
+In short, we opted to let the branches live a bit longer rather than merge unfinished or unreviewed code, as we valued high-quality code over minimizing branch staleness.
 However, we did avoid intentionally long-lived branches like the `develop` and `staging` branches found in other source-control strategies, and branches were generally merged quite quickly.

 ## How to Make _Chirp!_ Work Locally
-The get the application running locally either clone this repository or alternatively the latest release can be found [here](https://github.com/ITU-BDSA2025-GROUP13/Chirp/releases/).
+The get the application running locally either clone this repository or download the latest release [here](https://github.com/ITU-BDSA2025-GROUP13/Chirp/releases/).
-While _Chirp!_ will run without a GitHub OAuth client, _Chirp!_ will have degraded functionality if you do not have one.
+While _Chirp!_ will run without a GitHub OAuth client, the application will have degraded functionality if you do not have one.
-To create a GitHub OAuth client follow [these instructions](https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_08/README_PROJECT.md#1b-oauth-via-github).
+To create a GitHub OAuth client follow [these instructions](https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_08/README_PROJECT.md#1b-oauth-via-github)[^chirp-port-local].

 ### Running from Latest Release
 **On Windows:**

 1. Unzip folder
 1. Navigate to `chirp-main-<OS>-<architecture>`
 1. Run the `Chirp.Web.exe` file.

 **On Linux & macOS**

 1. Unzip folder
 1. Navigate to `chirp-main-<OS>-<architecture>`
 1. Run `./Chirp.Web`